We may earn money or products from the companies mentioned in this post.

 540-421-6345

-Virginia’s Shenandoah Valley – home to wineries and lavender farms, so why not combine the two?
-The wine tasting room is open year-round.
-Check their Facebook for up-to-date events.
+Virginia’s Shenandoah Valley – is home to wineries and lavender farms, so why not combine the two?
+The wine-tasting room is open year-round.
+Combine a tour of the gardens with a guided wine tasting for $30.

 7169 Old Evergreen Road, Appomattox, VA